rehierl/node-tree-outliner/2-0-core-design/5-3-sectioning-nodes.md

 Note that this parent property, with regards to the descendants of a type-2 sectioning node, obviously needs to be consistent with its ancestor (i.e. the sectioning node), regardless if sectioning nodes are associated with their own sections or not.
-That is, because of descendant nodes being implicitly associated with the sections of their ancestors.
+That is because of descendant nodes being implicitly associated with the sections of their ancestors.

 <!-- ======================================================================= -->